Honoring Tradition.

 Life Story / Obituary

-Throughout her childhood, Fern was a typical girl of her generation in many ways.
-She grew up playing with the boys in the neighborhood and had fond memories of throwing rocks off the shore near the lighthouse.
-Fern enjoyed scrapbooking, baking, making icecream, and picking wildflowers.
-She was extremely active and loved horseback riding, swimming, skating, playing hockey, riding her bike, and fishing with her brothers and father.
-From a young age, Fern possessed a deep love and talent for music.
+Throughout her childhood, Fern grew up playing with her brothers and boys in the neighborhood.
+She had fond memories skipping stones off the bank of the St. Mary's River near their home.
+Fern enjoyed sewing, scrapbooking, baking, making ice cream, foraging for mushrooms and picking berries and wildflowers.
+She was active outdoors and loved horseback riding on Jimmy Lee, swimming, ice skating, playing hockey (often the goalie), riding her bike, and fishing with her brothers and father.
 The Rodiger family maintained their own flourishing vegetable garden.
-They often attended holiday parades and fireworks to watch Fern’s father march with the WWI Drum Bugle Corps.
-The family also sometimes traveled to Detroit to visit their family there.
+They attended holiday parades and fireworks to watch Fern’s father march with the WWI Drum & Bugle Corps.
+The family also traveled to Detroit to visit their family there.

 Growing up, Fern attended local schools, including a small country school and then Sault Ste Marie schools.
-While in high school, she was involved in the choir and the swing band.
-They were invited to sing in Atlantic City and even at the White House in Washington D.C.!
-Fern celebrated her graduation in 1946, then went on to pursue further education for one year at Lake Superior State College.
-The foundation of the faith that would serve her well throughout her entire life was built at Easterday Ave Gospel Hall in Sault Ste Marie.
-Fern worked for a tile company for about one year, eager to see what the future held.
+From a young age, Fern possessed a deep love and talent for music.
+While in high school, she was involved in the choir as a second soprano.
+A highlight from those years was a choir trip to perform in Atlantic City and at the White House in Washington D.C. in 1946!
+Fern celebrated her High School graduation the same year, then went on to study journalism for one year at Lake Superior State College.
+The foundation of faith that would serve her well throughout her life was built at the Gospel Hall on Easterday Avenue in Sault Ste Marie where she taught Sunday School.
+She worked for over a decade at a local law office and Register of Deeds office.
+Fern developed skills as a seamstress and made clothing for herself and others in her spare time.
+She enjoyed adventure and took several bus trips out West with a girlfriend and she particularly enjoyed visiting the Traverse City area.

-Of all the things Fern loved in life, there was nothing she cherished more than her family.
+Of all the things Fern loved in life, there was nothing she cherished more than her church and her family.
 Over the years, she and Cleve were overjoyed to welcome their three children, Susan, Jennifer, and Rodney, into their hearts and home.
-Fern thrived in her role as a mother, and her kids were her greatest pride and joy.
-The Brown family lived in Manchester, Tennessee, then Crystal Falls for a time before settling down in Sault Ste Marie, where Fern and Cleve raised their children.
-Later in life, Fern was thrilled to become a grandmother to her beloved grandsons, Caleb and Jakob.
-She never missed a chance to hold her loved ones close.
+The Brown family lived in Manchester, Tennessee, then Crystal Falls in Michigan's Western Upper Peninsula for a time before settling down in Sault Ste Marie, where Fern and Cleve built a house and raised their children.

 Fern Margaret Marie Brown, age 98 of Grand Rapids, and formerly of Sault Ste Marie, passed away December 4, 2025.
 She was preceded in death by her husband, Cleve; grandson Caleb Brown; and brothers Robert and Paul Rodiger.
 Fern is survived by her children: Susan & James Zomerhuis, Jennifer Brown, and Rodney & Christine Brown; grandson Jakob Brown; and brother Donald (Sandy) Rodiger.
 A graveside service will be held in the Spring at Riverside Cemetery in Sault Ste Marie, MI.
 Contributions in her memory may be made to Alzheimer's Association – Greater Michigan Chapter.